Diné/Odawa/Latino, Sun Dancer

 Che Jim co-founded Healing Arrows for Indigenous Social Justice and Wellness and serves as its Head Director.
 Che is from Flagstaff, Arizona and he is an enrolled member of the Navajo Nation, currently living in Indianapolis, Indiana with his wife and two young children.
 Passionate about Native culture, preservation of Native life ways, the preservation and practice of ceremony, protection of water and Mother Earth and Native issues, he is an activist, traditional singer, artist and actor.
 Che travels the country supporting Native issues and practicing Native American spirituality.

-Asdzaanaazbaa “Xo” Xochitl Jim graduated with a B.F.A. in Communications Design and believes in the power of art and design to create impactful and memorable messages.
+Asdzaanaazbaa “Xo” Xochitl Jim is co-founder of Healing Arrows.
+She graduated with a B.F.A. in Communications Design and believes in the power of art and design to create impactful and memorable messages.
 She is an enrolled member of the Navajo Nation.
 Xo supports Native traditional life ways, volunteering her time and art to others who are actively involved in the preservation of culture.
-She is passionate about the issue of Missing and Murdered Indigenous women and children and is working to bring the issue to the table of Native nations on Turtle Island.
+She is passionate about the issue of Missing and Murdered Indigenous Women and Girls, domestic violence against Native women and environmental activism.

 BOARD OF DIRECTORS